Using Aromatherapy as Stress Relief for Seniors and Caregivers

 Caring for an older adult is a tough job.
-It’s also difficult to be the person whose body or mind is declining.
+It’s also challenging to be the person whose body or mind is declining.

 This chronic stress can decrease the quality of life for both seniors and caregivers.
 It also increases the chances of developing serious physical and mental health issues.

-A simple, but effective, non-drug stress management technique called aromatherapy uses the powerful positive effect of scent on the body to help both seniors and caregivers improve health and well-being.
+A simple yet effective non-drug stress-management technique, aromatherapy leverages the body’s positive response to scent to help both seniors and caregivers improve health and well-being.

-We explain how scents can relieve stress, the benefits of aromatherapy stress relief for seniors and caregivers, and share a list of effective and inexpensive aromatherapy supplies.
+We explain how scents can relieve stress, outline the benefits of aromatherapy for stress relief for seniors and caregivers, and share a list of practical, inexpensive aromatherapy supplies.

-Smells can instantly trigger significant memories as well as affect the body’s nervous system.
+Smells can instantly trigger powerful memories and affect the body’s nervous system.

-When the nose smells something, the olfactory nerve is triggered.
+When the nose detects a scent, the olfactory nerve is activated.

-It signals the parts of the brain that control emotions, mood, and memory.
-These parts also control the autonomic nervous system, which is responsible for the fight-or-flight and relaxation responses.
+It signals the brain regions that control emotions, mood, and memory.
+These parts also regulate the autonomic nervous system, which controls the fight-or-flight and relaxation responses.

 This explains why scents can cause physical reactions.

-A research study even showed that lavender essential oil can have a calming effect similar to that of anti-anxiety medications.
+A study found that lavender essential oil can have a calming effect similar to that of anti-anxiety medications.
 That’s powerful!

-For example, when you enter a spa massage area and smell a soothing, pleasing scent, you start feeling calmer and more relaxed.
+For example, when you enter a spa massage area and smell a soothing, pleasant scent, you start to feel calmer and more relaxed.

 Seniors and caregivers can benefit from aromatherapy in many ways, including: